dcavadia/financial-mcp-agent/README.md

 ## 🌟 Overview

-The **Financial MCP Agent** is a modular AI system for real-time market research, analysis, and automation.
+The **Multi-Agent Financial System** is a modular AI system for real-time market research, analysis, and automation.
 It pairs an AI Agent core with an MCP client to orchestrate specialized servers—options data/ops, lightweight RAG, filesystem, Slack, and web search—so each task hits the right capability.
 The advantage of combining them is amplified by a knowledge graph: relationships in Graph RAG resolve entities, traverse linked evidence, and surface causal chains, yielding tighter signal fusion, fewer hallucinations, and faster, more defensible decisions.

 <!-- Thumbnails rendered at same width -->
 <img src="./examples/inference_example_image.png" alt="Inference Preview" width="560" />